 As I started to research how to tell this story, I met Miss Margaret Gordon, an environmental justice activist in West Oakland, which has born the brunt of the Port’s activity.
 She stands at the center of the transformations of the city, a keen analyst and powerful actor of power in all its forms.
 Through her work, the neighborhood has become cleaner and safer.
 There’s less air pollution, lead, trucks idling, and toxic emissions from factories.
 But/and these improvements in quality of life attracted newcomers who have helped push out her friends and neighbors, the black community that has long made a home of this place.

-This book, then, is a book about a neighborhood in the midst of urban change, what a lot of people would label gentrification.
-But to understand what’s happening, you have to dive deep into the racial history of the Bay, not the cultural markers of coffee and cocktails.
+This book, then, is a book about a neighborhood in the midst of urban change, what a lot of people would call gentrification.

 Gordon’s life forms the spine of this work.
 Born to parents who came to the shipyards in World War II, raised in the growing black middle class of San Francisco, she found herself with two kids in the housing projects of Hunters Point as the radical politics of the 1960s took the region by storm.
 She was in the first post-strike class at San Francisco State, commuting with two kids from Oakland.
 But domestic violence tore apart her family, as continued racial oppression combined with crack to fracture black communities across the country.
 The years went by, and the point was survival.
 When the Loma Prieta quake struck in 1989, collapsing the Cypress structure that segregated the neighborhood from the rest of the city, it felt like her life was falling down, too.